brucou/2048s/README.md

 ## Testing
 - State machines are great as specifications tools.
 They can be used to accurately but concisely describe the game play but also to test the game itself.
-- A state diagram is far easier to test for bugs than code and generates more confidence about our implementation.
+- A state diagram is far easier to test for bugs than code and generates more confidence about our implementation
+- We made a mistake in our previous test when computing the score, resulting in tests passing (same mistake made both implementation and test so cancelling themselves out...) when they should not:
+  - this: `const score_points = board_state.reduce((acc, row) => acc + compute_score_after_collapse(row), 0);` only applies to the right and left move.
+For the up and down move, we need to transpose the board before apply the compute score function!
+  - Good.
+What do we learn from that?
+  - First, we eventually found out the error now that we are going to write the tests for the entire game.
+Nice, but kind of late still.
+  - Second, we should have relied on both the oracle and the property.
+Here, the problem is that we used a property and our property was wrong (for up and down).
+We would have caught that with the oracle.
+Reciprocally, if our oracle tests would be wrong somewhere, we are likely to catch those bugs with the property.
+  - The end lesson is to use both oracle and PBT to check each other.
+I guess another lesson is, like when copy pasting, pay more attention.